SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 ## Expectation Suite

-Expectations are grouped into Expectation Suites, which can be stored and retrieved using an **Expectation Store**.
+**Expectations are grouped into Expectation Suites**, which can be stored and retrieved using an **Expectation Store**.
 The most critical aspect of Great Expectation is creating Expectation, or Expectation Suites.
 Note that a local configuration for an Expectation Store will be added automatically to `great_expectations.yml` when we initialize our Data Context for the first time.
 We can change this configuration to work with different **Stores**.

 Generally, we will not need to interact with an Expectation Store directly.
 Instead, our Data Context will use an Expectation Store to store and retrieve Expectation Suites behind the scenes.
 This means, we most likely use convenience methods in our Data Context to retrieve Expectation Suites.

-### Creating Expectations Suite
+### Create a new Expectations Suite

 The below shows how to create an Expectations Suite using the CLI.
 Run the below command from Data Context: